 The one-minute tutorial below will give you a quick overview of ClassPack by Easyblog.
 You’ll see how simple it is for students to snap a picture of classwork, discuss their learning process, and share their work with an audience outside of the classroom.

-ClassPack by Easyblog has a supportive online community with tutorials available for teachers and students, including tips on how to make the most of your blog.
+ClassPack by Easyblog has a supportive online community.
+There are tutorials available for teachers and students, including tips on how to make the most of your blog.
 It gives students the option to make their blogs open or password protected and teachers can create a blog as a way to communicate information with parents.
 Teachers also have the option to quickly view student posts before publishing.
-In addition to these features ClassPack by Easyblog also uses the Open Dyslexic font for text posts and can be used to support emerging readers thanks to the audio and video component.
+In addition to these features ClassPack by Easyblog also uses the Open Dyslexic font for text posts.
+It can support emerging readers thanks to the audio and video component.

 I can't wait to share my favorite EdTech tips, tools and lesson ideas with you!